saulvaldelvira/GDS/README.md

 }
 ```

 In the example above, we create a vector to store integers.
-We pass sizeof(int) as a parameter when initializing it. <br>
+To do so, we pass sizeof(int) as a parameter when initializing it. <br>
 When calling vector_append, the function copies the size of an integer from the address of tmp into the vector. <br>
 Note that these structures store values, not references (i.e. they don't store the pointer we pass, but rather they copy the value that's inside)<br>